cranberrysama/Farmsim/README.md

 | Incurance_alternatives_prem | Insurance premiums for all scenarios |
 | inflation_rates | Annual inflation rates |
 | Planted_acres | Base and alternative scenario planted acres |

+- In the newly added file “Assumption with Notes,” the corresponding locations in JC’s file are indicated.

 ## Notes
 ---